 We have a Study Guide in our unit (as with ACCT11059, there is no textbook).
 The Study Guide is our primary reading.

-In the first few weeks, we will first review some concepts from ACCT11059 and then lay the foundation of the key aspects of bookkeeping.
+In Weeks 2-4, we will then lay the foundation of the key aspects of bookkeeping.
 Bookkeeping is a funny word.
 It is one of the few words that has three consecutive double letters in it: o-o, k-k and e-e.
 It is also a funny word because we rarely have ‘books’ any more in accounting, with everything usually computerised and digitised.
 And many bookkeeping tasks are now automated by our accounting software packages.
 So one question we will likely ask ourselves is, why do I need to know about journals, ledgers, posting entries and other bookkeeping ‘stuff’ if much of it is automated?
 The reason we need to know this is because we need to understand the ideas behind the way things are recorded in our firm’s accounts: